Jayger1113/django-REST/README.md

 4. dev your app inside your app folder (kkbox, in this example)

-5. that's all! let us start in locahost to test our app
+5. that's all! let us deploy on localhost

     $python manage.py runserver (default run on localhost)

-    Alternatively, we can run on specific ip and port like:
+    Alternatively, we can deploy on specific ip and port like:

     $python manage.py runserver 192.168.x.x:8000